Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 What does default PFIC treatment actually look like?

-Under the default PFIC regime, known as the "excess distribution" method or "Section 1291 fund" treatment, the IRS calculates your gain on disposition (or any "excess distribution" during the holding period) as if it had been earned ratably across every year you held the fund.
-The gain is then taxed at the highest marginal ordinary income rate that applied in each year, plus an interest charge calculated as if you had owed the tax in those prior years and failed to pay it.
-The result is an effective tax rate that frequently exceeds 40% and can approach 50% on long-held investments with significant gains.
+Under the default PFIC regime, known as the "excess distribution" method or "Section 1291 fund" treatment, the IRS can allocate gain on disposition (or any "excess distribution" during the holding period) across every year you held the fund.
+The gain is then generally taxed at the highest marginal ordinary income rate that applied in each year, plus an interest charge calculated as if you had owed the tax in those prior years and failed to pay it.
+The result can be a materially worse outcome than ordinary capital-gains planning, especially on long-held investments with significant gains.

 What is a Qualified Electing Fund (QEF) election?

-A QEF election, made on IRS Form 8621, is the alternative tax treatment that makes PFIC investments tolerable for US investors.
+A QEF election, made on IRS Form 8621 and described in 26 CFR §1.1295-1, is an alternative tax treatment that may make PFIC investments more manageable for US investors.
 Under a QEF election, you include your pro-rata share of the fund's ordinary earnings and net capital gains in your US taxable income annually, regardless of whether the fund actually distributes any cash to you.
-You pay tax sooner — sometimes on income you haven't yet received — but you pay it at much more favourable rates.
-Ordinary earnings are taxed at your ordinary income rate; net capital gains are taxed at long-term capital gains rates.
-The punitive excess distribution mechanics, the interest charges, and the highest-marginal-rate treatment all disappear.
+You may pay tax sooner — sometimes on income you have not yet received — but your adviser can model that against the default excess-distribution regime.

 What is a PFIC Annual Information Statement?

 This is the operational catch that most articles gloss over.
-To make a valid QEF election, you need a PFIC Annual Information Statement from the fund.
-The statement must contain your pro-rata share of the fund's ordinary earnings and net capital gains for the tax year, must be signed by an authorised representative of the fund, and must be issued in time for you to file your Form 8621 by the US tax deadline (April 15, with extensions to October 15).
+To make a valid QEF election, you generally need annual information from the fund that your adviser can use for Form 8621.
+The statement should contain your pro-rata share of the fund's ordinary earnings and net capital gains for the tax year, should be signed by an authorised representative of the fund, and should be issued in time for you to file your US return and Form 8621 by the relevant deadline, including extensions where available.

 Most Portuguese fund managers have never produced a PFIC Information Statement and are not set up to do so.
 Some who say "yes we accept US investors" don't actually understand what they're being asked to commit to when a US tax advisor requests this document at the end of the first tax year.
 This is why the question to ask is not "do you accept Americans" — that's the easy question — but rather: "Will you provide an annual PFIC Information Statement signed by an authorised representative, suitable for a QEF election under IRC §1295, every year for the duration of my investment, and can you provide a sample from a prior tax year?"
 If the answer is anything other than an unambiguous yes with a sample, you have a problem that will compound annually until you exit.